ifmeo-hamburg/seaocn/_sources/assignment/assignment-1.md

----
-:orphan:
----
 # Assignments

+<span style="color:red">Please temporarily disregard as this is re-evaluated for 2024</span>

 For SuSe24, you will have a choice of assignments.
-There should be two people working on each topic, however the work is individual - not group.
+There should be two people working on each topic, however the work is **individual** - *not group*.
 You may discuss approaches with others; you may share code for loading datasets; you should decide your own analyses (can be in discussion) and write the code for the analysis yourself.

 **Assignment 1:** You *must* turn in working code in a repository, along with the generated figures and a report.
 The code should only need to be adjusted by specifying a different path for the input datasets.
 Your report should include a section for *future work*.